joseph-long/essayer/_drafts/defaults.md

 taxes in order to fund publications—academic and media alike—allotting payments according to the frequency with which each piece of content is accessed.
-For academic publishing at least, such a model would be a no-brainer; why does the likes of Elsevier deserve a XX% <!-- TK --> profit margin for simply throwing academic research—often publicly funded—behind a private paywall on the internet?
+For academic publishing at least, such a model would be a no-brainer; why do the likes of Elsevier deserve 30% profit margins[^elsevier] for simply throwing academic research—often publicly funded—behind a private paywall on the internet?
 I wholeheartedly agree, too, that there is already more than enough room in what we pay in taxes to be able to fund such a programme (looking at you, military budgets).

 For the news media side of things, though, this payment model, of compensation for engagement, continues to feed into the exact same attention economy that